-Organizations typically know what goals they want to accomplish and have grand ideas and intentions from a high-level, big picture perspective.
+Organizations typically know what goals they want to accomplish and have grand ideas and intentions from a high-level, big-picture perspective.
 However, organizers often overlook the detailed, actionable steps in achieving these big ideas defined in the project scope.

 “Ideas are cheap.
 Ideas are easy.
 Ideas are common.
 Everybody has ideas.
 Ideas are highly, highly overvalued.
 Execution is all that matters” — Casey Neistat

 According to Lucid Chart, there are four phases in a project management life cycle: initiation, planning, execution, and closure.
-Even though the phases have distinct qualities that overlap, this article focuses on defining the specifications within the first phase, project scope.
+Even though the phases have distinct qualities that overlap, this article focuses on defining the specifications within the first phase, the project scope.

 Project scope is a process that helps determine the overall project goals, tasks, deliverables, deadlines, and budgets as a part of the initiation process.
 Your project scope helps your business envision the entire project’s lifecycle to ensure the end goals are achievable and worthwhile.

 Below are eight steps to defining your project scope and effectively deploying within your organization.